QLVL/nephosem/docsrc/source/index.rst

   for exhaustive, qualitative exploration of the models.
 * The `Level 3 ShinyApp <https://github.com/montesmariana/Level3>`_ for deeper exploration of individual models.

-To start, you can take a look at :doc:`this notebook <createClouds>`, which shows the main steps using semasioFlow and Nephosem, starting with a corpus in conll format (one token per line, columns for different features) and ending with token-by-token distance matrices as well as a number of metadata registers.
+To start, you can take a look at :doc:`this notebook <tutorials/createClouds>`, which shows the main steps using semasioFlow and Nephosem, starting with a corpus in conll format (one token per line, columns for different features) and ending with token-by-token distance matrices as well as a number of metadata registers.